SethSterlin/BigMart-Sales-Prediction/README.md

 - **`Item_Weight`** and **`Item_MRP`** exhibit moderate correlation with other features, but remain within an acceptable range.
 - Downstream models (Linear Regression and XGBoost) could learn from realistic and business-consistent inputs

+### Dealing with Categorical Variables

+Converted categorical variables into dummy variables (0 and 1) using one-hot encoding, where each category is represented as a binary column, with one category dropped as a baseline to prevent multicollinearity.

 ---

 ## Analysis Methodology